 | | | | | | | |

 | | | | | | | | | | | |

 Back to the WEB*pedia

-Today, you are likely to spend a great deal of time strolling around a discount warehouse buying club looking to buy either a how-to book on the art of negotiation or a flower arrangement for your aunt.
-Be on the lookout for rusty deck screws.
+Today, you are likely to spend a great deal of time at a going out of business sale hoping to buy either a how-to book on the art of negotiation or a flower arrangement for your aunt.
+Be on the lookout for broken fingernail clippers.